robert-at-pretension-io/mcp/multi-client/README.md

 npm install
 ```

-2. Configure your servers and AI providers in `servers.json`:
+2. Configure your MCP servers in `servers.json`:

 ```json
 {